 Costs of Spark Plug Replacement

-For a four cylinder engine, on average the cost to replace the spark plugs is about $140.
-For a six cylinder engine, the average cost is about $180.
-For an eight cylinder engine, the average cost is about $220.
+The cost of replacing spark plugs depends on several things, including how many spark plugs there are.
+Using $150 an hour as a typical shop rate, for a four cylinder engine, the average cost to replace the spark plugs is about $198.
+For a six cylinder engine, the average cost is about $400 (often requiring the removal of an intake plenum).
+For an eight cylinder engine, the average cost is about $360.

 Different Kinds of Spark Plugs

 The main improvement to spark plugs over the years has been the use of more durable metals in the electrodes.
 A standard spark plug uses a copper core plated with nickel alloy steel for its electrodes and is typically good for 30,000 to 50,000 miles.
 Newer plugs use platinum inserts on one or both of the electrodes.
 These are typically good for 60,000 miles.
 Iridium, or ruthenium spark plugs are another type, and can be good for more than 100,000 miles.
 The main advantage of the newer types is that they last longer; there is usually no difference in engine performance or miles per gallon.

 In many cases, a vehicle that specifies standard spark plugs can be upgraded to platinum or other kinds of spark plugs, and it can still work fine.
 But it’s also common enough for non-OE spark plugs to have small differences in shape, in the value of the internal resistor, or in the heat range they are engineered for, all of which can cause problems.
 There are many vehicles that are quite finicky about spark plugs, and that don’t reliably run well unless they have the specific OE spark plugs.
 Even small differences can cause misfires in certain conditions.
 For that reason, many shops are reluctant to install spark plugs that aren’t OE.